MichaelVrana/sle22-signatr-artifact/README.md

 It also creates two more files:
 - `experiment-uf.tex` the data for the paper
 - `uf-call-signatures.pdf` the figure 4 in the paper

+---

+**Note**:

+- Regarding the coverage, most likely a small number of fuzzed calls won't find a new paths, so in the report you will see 0 - as to better coverage.